rahulbarhate/Git/README.md

 1.)
 Setting up Git LFS - `git lfs install`

-This need to be run from the repository directory.
+This needs to be run from the repository directory.

 2.)
-Select the file types you'd like Git LFS to manage - `git lfs track "*.psd"` Make sure .gitattributes is tracked using - `git add .gitattributes`
+Select the file types you'd like Git LFS to manage - `git lfs track "*.psd"`

+Make sure .gitattributes is tracked using - `git add .gitattributes`

 3.)
 Commit and push to GitHub -